getlantern/messaging-android/README.md

 An index of all messages for a given Contact, by the sent timestamp of the message.

 ### /dm/[disappearAt]/[senderIdentityKey]/[messageId]
-An index of all messages that are supposed to auto disappear by some time (in unix nanos)
+An index of all messages that are supposed to auto disappear by some time (in unix milliseconds)

 ### /spam/[senderIdentityKey]/[timestamp]/[messageId]
 Messages that aren't worth showing to the user for one reason or another.